Skip to main content

 Can my baby drink cold breast milk?

-The simple answer to this question is yes, because there’s nothing wrong with cold breast milk.
+The simple answer to this question is yes because there’s nothing wrong with cold breast milk.
 However, your baby may not accept it since cold milk isn’t comforting, especially for your baby’s digestion.
-It’s actually a prudent idea to invest in a bottle warmer for your little one.
+It’s actually a good idea to invest in a bottle warmer for your little one as many infants prefer to drink milk that is at least room temperature.

 Bottle sitting in bottle warmer